-In WP2, the Patient Information System database was successfully designed developed and pilot tested.
-SME partners and other stakeholders were extensively involved to define user-relevant input/output data, interface features, and access and storage capabilities.
-Following ethical approval, the clinical centres in Glasgow and Maastricht have made excellent progress in obtaining personalised anatomical and biomechanical datasets from healthy adult subjects and patients with common foot and ankle impairments.
+Following ethical approval, the clinical centres in Glasgow and Maastricht have successfully completed the personalised anatomical and biomechanical datasets from healthy adult subjects and patients with common foot and ankle impairments.
 Motion-capture techniques were developed and employed to capture bone movement in fine detail during walking and related activity, coupled with force and pressure measurement and electromyographic muscle activity.
-These same subjects underwent medical imaging to build highly detailed anatomical models which included all the foot and ankle bones, major muscles, and soft-tissues including ligaments.
+These same subjects underwent medical imaging (CT and MRI) to build 25 highly detailed anatomical models which included all the foot and ankle bones, major muscles, and soft-tissues including ligaments.
 In addition surface scans were obtained in 3D employing an agreed technique following a successful evaluation and benchmarking exercise.
 These datasets comprised the input for the musculoskeletal and orthotic modelling work undertaken in WP3 and WP4.
-In obtaining ethical approval for this work, there is a 4 month delay in completing the measurements on the planned 25 cases.
-However this delay has not prevented the modelling work in WPs 3 and 4 to progress smoothly and on time.
-Effort on this task will be accelerated between months 18-24 to return the work package to the planned time scale.

 In WP3, excellent progress has been made to develop a scalable kinematic and kinetic model of the foot.
 Working in the AnyBody Modelling System, the first stage of model development required researchers from AnyBody Technology (ABT) to successfully define the kinematic links between the bones including the centre of rotation and orientation axes which were optimised using the subjectspecific motion capture kinematic data generated in WP2.
 Kinematic rhythms for major structures have been successfully defined.
 The geometry of three-dimensionally reconstructed bone structures have been successfully scaled via morph-based scaling.
 The second stage of development was successful in adding complex soft-tissue structures to the model including extrinsic and intrinsic muscles.
 Major foot ligaments have been added and refined based on subject-specific medical imaging data.
 Joint rotations and muscles actions have been predicted and successfully validated against published data.
-For the third stage of model development, RSScan, and ABT are working together to implement the use of plantar pressure data to drive the foot model.
+For the third stage of model development, RSS, and ABT worked together to implement plantar pressure data to drive the foot model.
 Progress here has started to open up real opportunities to employ modelling in the clinical environment to aid orthotic design and use.
-Finally, work has commenced the process of modelling pathological foot and ankle conditions.
+Modelling pathological foot and ankle conditions has progressed well.
 The results in WP3 have strong added-value due to the commercial exploitability of the new foot model for biomechanical simulation activity beyond the scope of orthotic modelling.
 In WP4, the basic MADYMO model has been developed and task meetings conducted to link the dataflow from WP2 (personalised biomechanical data sets) and integration with the AnyBody Modelling system in respect to models and muscle simulations to drive the forward dynamic analyses.
 Further work is required to refine the model, to develop a dataset of impaired/pathological foot and ankle conditions and to develop the numerical shoe and orthosis model.